benlue/sql-soar/README.md

     soar.query('table_name', query, callback);
     soar.list('table_name', query, callback);

-"query" is the column-value pair that will be translated into the WHERE clause.
+where "query" is the column-value pair that will be translated into the WHERE clause.
 If the query object contains more than one properties, they wil be ANDed together.
 For example:

     soar.list('Person, {age:25, city:'Oakland'}, callback);